shanujaiswal/Practice_Project/Python/Python Notes/1) Python Notes.md

 3. Inheritance – Acquiring properties and behaviors of a parent class in a child class.
 4. Polymorphism – Performing the same operation in different ways based on the object or context.

---> there are several other related concepts, such as class, objects, constructors, and method overriding.
+--> There are several other related concepts, such as class, objects, constructors, and method overriding.

-# Class and Objects
+## Class and Objects

+# Class

 --> A class is like an object constructor, or a blueprint for creating objects.
 It defines attributes (variables) and methods (functions) that describe the behavior of objects.
 ==> Create a Class